einzige/pose/readme.markdown

       MyOtherClass => [ ],
     }

-In this example, it found two results of type MyClass and no results of type MyOtherClass.
+In this example, it found two results of type _MyClass_ and no results of type _MyOtherClass_.

+Happy searching!  :)

 # Development